kooya3/Elsa-portfolio/README.md

 # or
 pnpm
 ```
-/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+ont-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More